OpenSourceCrusader/LibreShovel/README.md

 # LibreShovel
 Open source fps game based on the not so popular Openspades game.
-I plan on making it in the Armory3D engine with all thge code and all the assests being opensource/free.
+I plan on making it in the Armory3D engine with all the code and all the assests being opensource/free.
 I have chosen to licence this game in GPLv3.

 Special thanks to the Openspades/Ace of Spades guys for making such an excellent game and keeping it alive